reisro/rainforest/README.md

 2. [Running the Game Sample](#runningthesample)

 ## Overview
-Game Engine created by Rodrigo Reis implementing the latest rendering techniques and improving C++ API design.
+Game Engine implementing the latest rendering techniques, physics engine and user interface middlewares and improving C++ API design.
 First application is the game called Volleyball Court.

 ## Running the sample
 To run the game sample Volleyball Court you will need he following files: